On this page you will find some more general details about the Regattas, how it all works, and one or two sailing rules.

 Boats of hull length 15-36 inches are eligible, of any rigs, and constructed of any materials.
 However, all boats must be steered purely by the manual set of the sails at the side of the pond – in other words, no radio controls or other steering mechanisms are permitted.

-Most regattas have a printed programme, with entries taken a day or two in advance – please visit the Current Season page during the course of the season to see where entries must be delivered for each Regatta.
-However, if you are reading this on a Regatta day and have not entered, don’t worry – just come along before the regatta start time and you can be added as a late entry.
-And its also worth remembering that the first two regattas of every season (those on the late May Bank Holiday Monday, and the last Wednesday in July) are both ‘Pick-Up’ Regattas, which are just organised on the day and require no entries in advance.
+Most regattas have a printed programme, with entries taken a day or two in advance – please visit the homepage during the course of the season to see where entries must be delivered for each Regatta.
+You can just come along on a regatta day before the start but boats are issued on a first come first served basis, so it’s best to book in advance if you can.
+Do also note that first two regattas of every season (those on the late May Bank Holiday Monday, and the last Wednesday in July) and the Final Regatta are all ‘Pick-Up’ Regattas, which are just organised on the day and require no entries in advance.

 A regular race is across the pond and back (a ‘reach’ or ‘beat’ tack, sailing into the wind, followed by a return ‘run’ with the wind behind you).
 Therefore sailors are obliged to run around the pond, catch their boat and turn it, before re-setting the sails for the return course.
 This sounds a lot more complicated than it actually is – after a couple of practice runs you will soon have the hang of it.